 Students select four or five A Levels from a broad range of subjects (including Further Maths).
-Students have the option to take the EPQ as a fifth option.
+Students have the option to take the EPQ, or Core Maths as a fifth option.

-In addition to discrete subjects, the curriculum includes Physical Education and Work-Related Learning and Careers.
+In addition to discrete subjects, the curriculum includes options for Physical Education and Work-Related Learning and Careers.
 Preparation for Higher Education applications is provided, and all students undertake Community Service in Year 12.